Skip to content

 };

-Here we use a clever approach: the enum values directly store the base addresses of the USART peripherals in the memory map.
-USART1_BASE is defined in the STM32 header file as 0x40013800 — the starting address of all USART1 registers.
+Here we use a clever trick: the enumeration values store the base addresses of the USART peripherals in the memory map.
+USART1_BASE is defined as 0x40013800 in the STM32 header files—this is the starting address of all USART1 registers.
 Later, in our C++ template driver, we will see that this base address can be directly reinterpret_cast into a USART_TypeDef* pointer to access all registers.

 Key USART Registers

-The STM32F103 USART peripheral has seven registers.
-We won't break down every bit of each register (that's the reference manual's job); instead, we focus on the flags and fields most commonly used in actual programming.
+The USART peripheral on the STM32F103 has seven registers.
+We won't break down every bit of each register (that's the reference manual's job), but instead focus on the flags and fields most commonly used in actual programming.

 SR — Status Register

-The SR register reflects the current operating state of the USART.
-The most important flags are:
+The SR register reflects the current operating status of the USART.
+The most important flag bits are:

 • TXE (Transmit Data Register Empty): The transmit data register is empty.
-When the previous data is moved from the TDR (Transmit Data Register) into the shift register for transmission, TXE is set to 1, indicating "ready for the next data write."
-Internally, HAL_UART_Transmit() polls and waits for this flag.
+When the previous data has been moved from the TDR (Transmit Data Register) into the shift register for transmission, TXE is set to 1, indicating "ready for the next data."
+Internally, HAL_UART_Transmit() polls waiting for this flag.

-• TC (Transmission Complete): Transmission is complete.
-When all data in the shift register has been sent and the TDR is also empty, TC is set to 1.
-This is stricter than TXE — TXE only means "ready for the next data write," while TC means "all data has been sent."
+• TC (Transmission Complete): Transmission complete.
+When the data in the shift register has been fully sent and the TDR is also empty, TC is set to 1.
+This is stricter than TXE—TXE only means "ready for the next data," while TC means "all data has been sent."

-• RXNE (Read Data Register Not Empty): The receive data register is not empty.
-When the shift register moves received data into the RDR (Receive Data Register), RXNE is set to 1, indicating "new data is available to read."
-This flag plays a central role in interrupt-driven reception — when RXNE is set to 1 and RXNEIE (RXNE Interrupt Enable) is turned on, the CPU will be interrupted.
+• RXNE (Read Data Register Not Empty): The read data register is not empty.
+When the shift register moves received data into the RDR (Read Data Register), RXNE is set to 1, indicating "new data is available to read."
+This flag plays a central role in interrupt-driven reception—when RXNE is set to 1, if RXNEIE (RXNE Interrupt Enable) is enabled, the CPU will be interrupted.

 • ORE (Overrun Error): Overrun error.
-A new data byte arrived before the previous one was read, causing the old data to be overwritten.
-This means your code isn't reading data fast enough.
+New data arrived before the previous data was read, causing the old data to be overwritten.
+This indicates that your code isn't reading data fast enough.

 DR — Data Register

-The DR register actually consists of two independent registers — TDR (transmit) and RDR (receive) — sharing the same address.
+The DR register actually consists of two separate registers—TDR (transmit) and RDR (receive)—which share the same address.
 When you write to DR, the data enters the TDR and triggers transmission; when you read from DR, the data comes from the RDR.
-Read and write operations are automatically routed to the correct internal register at the hardware level.
-Your code only needs to remember one rule: "write to DR to transmit, read from DR to receive."
+Read and write operations are automatically routed to the correct internal register at the hardware level, so your code only needs to remember "write to DR to transmit, read from DR to receive."

 BRR — Baud Rate Register

-BRR stores the divider value that the USART uses to generate the correct baud rate.
-BRR consists of two parts: a 12-bit integer portion (Mantissa) and a 4-bit fractional portion (Fraction).
-For 16x oversampling mode:
+BRR stores the divider value used by the USART to generate the correct baud rate.
+BRR consists of two parts: a 12-bit integer part (Mantissa) and a 4-bit fractional part (Fraction).
+For the 16x oversampling mode:

 text